mikeperry-tor/vanguards/README_SECURITY.md

 Despite exposing you to more local adversaries, OnionBalance helps protect against local adversaries because they will no longer be able to observe all of your onion service traffic, and it is more difficult for them to impact your reachability for a reachability confirmation attack.
-Additionally, when OnionBalance is used in combination with the bandguards **circ_max_megabytes** option, this can help protect against bandwidth confirmation attacks that send high volumes of traffic to interesting onion services and watch for any evidence of results on a local internet connection.
+Additionally, when OnionBalance is used in combination with the addon's bandguards component option **circ_max_megabytes**, this can help protect against bandwidth confirmation attacks that send high volumes of traffic to interesting onion services and watch for any evidence of results on a local internet connection.

 OnionBalance helps protect against a global adversary for similar reasons.
 If your OnionService is very popular, instead of all of the traffic exiting the